mpperez3/A-deep-learning-relation-extraction-approach-to-support-a-biomedical-semi-automatic-curation-task/README.md

 ## Code
 ****
-This folder contains the workflow and the code blocks implemented in the Rapidminer tool necessaries to carried out the explained steps proposed in the paper.
+This folder contains the workflow and the code blocks implemented in the Rapidminer tool as an example to carried out the explained steps proposed.

 - Sentence processing
 - Vector-space transformation (One hot encoding, Normalisation, etc)